wahyubucil/adonis-mix-asset/README.md

 # adonis-mix-asset
-> Laravel Mix for Asset Bundler on AdonisJs v5
+> Laravel Mix for Asset Bundler on AdonisJS v5

 [![typescript-image]][typescript-url] [![npm-image]][npm-url] [![license-image]][license-url]

-Adonis Mix Asset is assets bundler based on [Laravel Mix](https://laravel-mix.com) for AdonisJs v5 application.
+Adonis Mix Asset is an assets bundler based on [Laravel Mix](https://laravel-mix.com) for AdonisJS v5 application.

-[Laravel Mix](https://laravel-mix.com) is awesome assets bundler and easy to use!
+[Laravel Mix](https://laravel-mix.com) is an awesome assets bundler and easy to use!

-If you need Laravel Mix for Adonis version lower than v5 you can use [adonis-mix](https://github.com/deathman92/adonis-mix).
+If you need Laravel Mix for AdonisJS version lower than v5 you can use [adonis-mix](https://github.com/deathman92/adonis-mix).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->